 Another key component of setting up the ecosystem is defining the payment metrics which are aligned with the objectives of the program and helps to establish the payment mechanism for the achievement of outcomes.
 The SF-IND does not want the outcomes fund to compete with commercial investment sector for the risk investors with the expectation of 15-20% returns.
-According to the IEOF Lead, the objective is to have the returns more muted and aligned with social returns and to keep the costs of contracting, legal fees, performance management and program assessments less than 10-15%.
-This will ensure that the structure itself does not become very expensive.
-This also builds on the lessons learned from the Educate Girls DIB in Rajasthan which was recognized as being "expensive relative to the cost of the program" and which acknowledged "opportunities to streamline" the costs (IDInsight, 2018, p.
-11).
-One of the recommendations from the process evaluation of Educate Girls DIB was that in order "to reduce transaction costs, future DIBs should look to replicate common frameworks and leverage contract templates" given that the "transaction and administrative costs and the time and effort commitments made during DIB design and implementation are viewed to be disproportionately high" (UBS Optimus Foundation, 2018, p.
-19).
-The IOEF is, therefore, trying to reduce the time it takes to structure the impact bonds to 4-5 months which is very ambitious compared to the time taken to structure impact bonds in other contexts.
+According to the IEOF Lead, the objective is to have the returns more muted and aligned with social returns and keep the costs of contracting, legal fees, performance management and program assessments less than 10-15%.
+This will make sure that the structure itself does not become very expensive.
+This also builds on the lessons learned from the Educate Girls DIB in Rajasthan which was recognized as being "expensive relative to the cost of the program" and which acknowledged "opportunities to streamline" the costs, future DIBs should look to replicate common frameworks and leverage contract templates" given that the "transaction and administrative costs and the time and effort commitments made during DIB design and implementation are viewed to be disproportionately high."
+IOEF is therefore trying to reduce the time it takes to structure the impact bonds to 4-5 months which is very ambitious compared to the time taken to structure impact bonds in other contexts.
 These measures will bring down the costs and thereby improve returns on investments for the investors.

-Specifically, in terms of payments to investors on the achievement of outcomes, selection of payment metrics is an important component of the structure that requires the alignment of all stakeholders.
-The guiding principles being used by the IEOF for determining what results would qualify for payments to the investors getting triggered are shown in Figure 8.
+Specifically, in terms of payments to investors on the achievement of outcomes, selection of payment metrics is an important component of the structure that requires alignment of all stakeholders.
+The guiding principles being used by IEOF for determining what results would qualify for payments to the investors getting triggered are shown in Figure 9.
 The guiding principles seek to address concerns with regards to the clarity and ownership of the metrics, balancing measurement of outcomes with a few outputs, rewarding gains based on improvement with an equity angle, using standardized metrics for comparability and striving to measure outcomes that go beyond the metrics of literacy and numeracy.

-Guiding Principles in the selection of payment metrics Use a simple basket of metrics to drive the right behaviors Simple and understood by providers and investors Needs to incentivize a broad range of objectives Majority of payment for outcome metrics, with some for outputs Transfer risks and incentives to providers and investors Output metrics will be minimum Inputs, if required, will be outside the main contractual framework Reward all learning gains, using a 'distance travelled' approach Payment would be a direct function of total improvement attributable to the intervention Will also have additional equity incentive Binary and threshold approaches will not be used Use comparable and standardized metrics where possible For example, Learning Adjusted Years of Schooling (LAYS), developed by the World Bank is a metric that could be used Measure (and pay for) a broad range of what matters in a child's development Capture breadth of learning beyond academic skills Research would be done on developing suitable metrics to measure the socio-emotional skills, IT skills, citizenship skills, and other 21st century skills.
+Guiding Principles in selection of payment metrics Use a simple basket of metrics to drive the right behaviors ✓ Simple and understood by providers and investors ✓ Needs to incentivize a broad range of objectives Majority of payment for outcome metrics, with some for outputs Transfer risks and incentives to providers and investors Output metrics will be minimum Inputs, if required, will be outside the main contractual framework Reward all learning gains, using a 'distance traveled' approach ✓ Payment would be a direct function of total improvement attributable to the intervention ✓ Will also have additional equity incentive ✓ Binary and threshold approaches will not be used Use comparable and standardized metrics where possible For example, Learning Adjusted Years of Schooling (LAYS), developed by the World Bank is a metric that could be used Measure (and pay for) a broad range of what matters in a child's development ✓ Capture breadth of learning beyond academic skills ✓ Research would be done on developing suitable metrics to measure the socio-emotional skills, IT skills, citizenship skills, and other 21st century skills.